tateshep/react-from-scratch/README.md

 # react-from-scratch

-To run this locally, first install the project with `npm install`
+To run this locally, first clone the project into the directory of your choosing with `git clone `

+then, install the project with `npm install`

-then run the local development server with the following
+then,  run the local development server with the following:

 ```
 npm run serve